Steensson/python_powers/README.md

 We're actually not taking advantage of the fact, that the list `color_names` is an iterater but rather making a fake index.
-Use `enumerate()` insted, which return an enumerate object, which itself is an iterator:
+Use `enumerate()` instead, which return an enumerate object, which itself is an iterator:

 ```python
 for i, color_name in enumerate(color_names):